CHEMISTRY IN PERSPECTIVE

 At this stage, the site is a fairly straightforward upload of the manuscript for a complete A Level Chemistry book.

-Most recently, Chemistry in Perspective has been overhauled to ensure compatibility with all common browsers (including Safari for Apple / iPad plus Android tablet browsers) and to remove the need for non standard fonts such as Wingdings 3.
-Please use the 'SEND EMAIL' links in the top right hand corner of each page to report any remaining problems such as letters appearing in place of arrows.
+Currently Chemistry in Perspective is being updated to reflect the new A-level specifications, starting in 2015.
+Please use the 'SEND EMAIL' links in the top right hand corner of each page to report any problems such as typos and letters appearing in place of arrows.
 Many thanks.